CPSeek/Router-vuls/Tenda/AC15/saveParentControlInfo.md

 ### * Vulnerability Detail

-In function formExpandDlnaFile, the content obtained by the program from the parameter "deviceId" is passed to local_28, and then the local_28 is directly copied into the local_50 heap through the strcpy function.
+In function saveParentControlInfo, the content obtained by the program from the parameter "deviceId" is passed to local_28, and then the local_28 is directly copied into the local_50 heap through the strcpy function.
 There is no size check, so there is a heap overflow vulnerability.
 The attacker can easily perform a Deny of Service Attack or Remote Code Execution with carefully crafted overflow data.